 On 20 January 1619, Sweden was due to make the last payment for the second return of the port of Älvsborg.
 This had first fallen to the Danes in the Northern Seven Years’ War and then in the Kalmar War.
 It is said that the sum was handed over at Halmstad Castle.
-A little over a month later (25 February – 3 March), Sweden’s Gustav II Adolf and Denmark’s Christian IV met at the castle to discuss collaboration and hold consultations.
+A little over a month later (25 February – 3 March), Sweden’s Gustav II Adolf and Denmark’s Kristian IV met at the castle to discuss collaboration and hold consultations.
 By all accounts, they amused themselves royally with parties, eating, drinking and dancing for a full week.
 At that time, a royal banquet could comprise four sessions with twenty courses in each and 35 toasts.
 The drinks for these latter had to be drained to the bottom.
 Although they were enemies as regards territory, the two kings are reputed to have liked each other.
-As Gustav II Adolf expressed it: “The only fault with Christian IV is that he is my neighbour”.
+As Gustav II Adolf expressed it: “The only fault with Kristian IV is that he is my neighbour”.
 However, it was not long before war returned.
 The meeting of kings is depicted in a statue next to Halmstad City Hall on Stora torg.

 Other royal personages have also visited Halmstad Castle.
 Queen Christina stayed here in 1654 when she had abdicated the throne of Sweden and was on her way to Rome.
 Karl XI (Charles XI) held parliament here in 1678.
 He also stayed here for a week with his wife, Ulrika Eleonora the Elder, after they had married at Skottorp Castle in 1680.
 Karl XII (Charles XII), Gustav III and Gustav IV Adolf have also visited the castle.
 Our present King Carl XVI Gustaf and Queen Silvia have visited the castle several times and spent one night here.